-I called this The Glow Bowl because all the ingredients are superb for your skin so it's gonna make you glow from the inside out (sweet potatoes, greens, pumpkin seeds, and whole grain pasta).
-But that awesome aspect aside, this recipe is so damn DELICIOUS I don't even care about the nutrition it gives me.
+All the ingredients in this scrumptious bowl are superb for your skin, so it's gonna make you glow from the inside out (sweet potatoes, greens, pumpkin seeds, and whole-grain pasta).
+But that awesome aspect aside, this recipe is so damn DELICIOUS.

 Baked Sweet Potato With Pesto Pasta, Tomatoes, and Pumpkin Seeds [Vegan]